EvaB5050/Diabetes-Prediction-Analysis/README.md

 Management of diabetes involves maintaining blood glucose levels within a target range through a combination of medication, lifestyle changes (such as healthy eating, regular physical activity, stress management) and regular glucose monitoring.
 Regular medical check-ups are essential for early detection of health consequences and effective management.

 As of January 2022, it is estimated that approximately 10% of the world's adult population has diabetes.
 The prevalence of diabetes has been increasing globally and varies by region.

+The `diabetes_prediction_dataset.csv` file contains medical and demographic data of patients along with their diabetes status, whether positive or negative.
+It consists of various features such as `gender`, `age`, `body mass index (BMI)`, `hypertension`, `heart disease`, `smoking history`, `HbA1c level` and `blood glucose level`.
+There are 100,000 entries.

 ## Explanation of the data parameters
 #### Gender